 A component deployer deploys an assembly into one or more application servers that might be distributed across a network.
-XML descriptor files describe how the components are plugged together into an assembly and how each component of the assembly is mapped to an application server process.
-Thus, component assembly and deployment is completely independent of component implementation, achieving a separation of concerns.
+XML descriptor files

 Each component may be platform-specific, but an assembly may be heterogeneous.
 A component implementation neither knows nor cares which assemblies it may be a part of nor knows to which other components it may connect.